 Our next meeting was in 1983, when he summoned me to Cambridge.
 Anderson had decided that the Review was in danger of moving to the right.
 An internal enquiry was established and after intense recriminations Fred Halliday and I resigned as active members of the Committee whereupon half the rest of its members, most of whom were inactive, left as well.
 Williams regarded it as outrageous that only a glancing mention was made in the magazine when such public intellectuals as Tom Nairn and Juliet Mitchell decamped after twenty years.
 He wanted to know what on earth had happened.
 What could one say?
 Was it a matter of character?
 Although the name of Trotsky was never mentioned in the memos and counter-memos, all those who stayed had enjoyed at one time or another a working relationship with the Fourth International and all of us who resigned had not.
 My most vivid memory of the visit was Williams showing me a colourful portrait of himself that John Bratby had painted.
 And my most pleasing that he told me he had bought more than half a dozen copies of Iron Britannia, my book on the Falklands war, and given them to everyone for Christmas.

 A final memory, from January 1988.
-I was working on a TV film England’s Henry Moore, and was going to have breakfast with the producer Chris Mitchell in Soho.
+I was working on a TV film I had concieved and was being made by Hugh Brody, England’s Henry Moore, and was going to have breakfast with the producer Chris Mitchell in Soho.
 When I arrived he was looking black with fury.
-Raymond had died suddenly, and it was not even on the front page of The Guardian, then a broadsheet.
+Raymond had died suddenly he told me, and, he expostulated, it was not even on the front page of The Guardian, then a broadsheet.
 Williams’ exile was upheld even after death.

 Given how critical this is to the Long Revolution I’m sure that were he around today he’d be examining representation in the age of the web, not least because of his abhorrence at the use of human beings as raw material.
 Are we representing ourselves on Facebook, as it heads towards its first billion registered users?
 Or are we offering ourselves up as raw material for its owners and advertisers, rather than enhancing our own ability to communicate?
 That we can ask such questions in terms that draw added authority from his analysis suggest that he wasn’t wrong about the Long Revolution.
 Although he would have added that he had only started what others need to ‘discuss, amend and support’.